mhenrixon/sidekiq-unique-jobs/README.md

 See https://github.com/mperham/sidekiq#requirements for what is required.
 Starting from 3.0.13 only sidekiq 3 is supported and support for MRI 1.9 is dropped (it might work but won't be worked on)

+Version 4 requires redis 2.6.2!!
+Don't upgrade to version 4 unless you are on redis 2.6.2.

+## Upgrade instructions

+Easy path - Drop all your unique jobs before upgrading the gem!
+Hard path - See above...
+Start with a clean slate :)

 ## Installation

 Add this line to your application's Gemfile: